ShubhamJ010/ShubhamJ010/README.md

 - 🤝 &nbsp; I’m looking forward to meet new delevloper such as myself

-- 🌱 &nbsp; I’m currently learning ML and Firbase
+- 🌱 &nbsp; I’m currently learning Flask and Firbase and also practicing CP sheet of Striver as well.

 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/shubhamj010?tab=repositories)